Lectionary Bible Studies and Sermons

 Reconciliation.
 5:16-21

-[Seed logo] Introduction
+Introduction

 The passage

 v16-18.
 In the opening verse Paul points out that he now views people differently.
 He didn't always see things the way he does now, in fact, there was a time when he even viewed Christ in human terms.
 He once saw Christ as a criminal rather than the messiah, but not so now.
-Paul views people differently, because he is now "in Christ", that is, he is in union with Christ, one with him, identified with Christ in his death, resurrection, and glorious ascension.
+Paul views people differently because he is now "in Christ", that is, he is in union with Christ, one with him, identified with Christ in his death, resurrection, and glorious ascension.
 As such, Paul is a "new creation", a new being.
 In Christ he has become part of a new order of things.
 As part of the new order of things he is becoming a new creature.
 The "old has gone" (a single past event), "the new has come" (an ongoing continuous).
 This is all God's doing and it is by means of reconciliation.
-God took rebellious humanity and restored the broken relationship that exists between himself and his creation and this through the cross and empty tomb.
+God took rebellious humanity and restored the broken relationship that exists between himself and his creation, and this he did through Christ's cross and empty tomb.

 v21.
 Paul outlines, in more detail, the substance of the reconciliation wrought by God.
 It was achieved in Jesus, who being without sin (only a sinless man could pay the penalty for sinful mankind) was made "to be sin".
 That is, he was made to bear the punishment due our sins.
 Yet take note, Jesus was not made a sinner.
-Also, the word "made" seems to imply force, but Jesus freely gave his life, Jn.10:17f.
-Jesus acted in harmony with the will of the Father.
+The word "made" seems to imply force, but Jesus freely gave his life, Jn.10:17f, acting in harmony with the will of the Father.
+Christ's work was performed on the cross that "we might become the righteousness of God" and thus be reconciled to him.
+That is, Jesus' death achieved our righteousness.

 A New Creation